-406202 - Pre-Athletics is for students interested in athletics.
+406211 - Pre-Athletics is for students interested in athletics.
 Students will be taught the fundamentals of team sports and training will be provided on agility, speed/endurance, explosiveness, nutrition, the basics of proper weight training, and sport-specific skills.
 Students will dress out each day.
-There is a \$30 fee to cover the cost of student's uniform.
+Students are required to purchase the campus PE uniform that is available through an online store.